nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+System detects invalid request format.

     * 3a1.
 System shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

-**Use case: Add a patient**
+**Use case: Add a patient to the records**

 **MSS**

-1. User searches list to check if patient is already in the system
+1. User searches list to check if patient is already in the system.
-2. System shows that there are no entries matching the patient's name
+2. System shows that there are no entries matching the patient's name.
-3. User adds patient to the system
+3. User requests to add patient to the system.
-4. System confirms that the person has been added
+4. System confirms that the person has been added.

     Use case ends.

 **Extensions**

+* 1a.
+System shows that there is an existing patient with that name.

+    Use case ends.

 * 3a.
-The given parameters are invalid.
+System detects invalid request format.

   * 3a1.
 System shows an error message.

-    Use case resumes at step 2.
+    Use case resumes at step 3.

-**Use case: Listing all patients**
+**Use case: List all patients in the records**

 **MSS**

-1. User requests to list all patients
+1. User requests to list all patients.
-2. System shows a list of all patients stored
+2. System shows a list of all patients stored.

     Use case ends.

 **Extensions**

 * 1a.
-System detects invalid request format
+System detects invalid request format.

     * 1a1.
 System shows an error message.

       Use case ends.

-**Use case: Listing all specialists**
+**Use case: Search for patients in the records**

 **MSS**

-1. User requests to list all specialists
-2. System shows a list of all specialists stored

-    Use case ends.

-**Extensions**

-* 1a.
-System detects invalid request format

-    * 1a1.
-System shows an error message.

-      Use case ends.

-**Use case: Searching for patients**

-**MSS**

 1. User requests to find patients from a keyword.
-2. System shows a list of patients that match the keyword with their names.
+2. System shows a list of patients that match the keyword.

    Use case ends.

 **Extensions**

 * 1a.
-System detects invalid request format
+System detects invalid request format.

     * 1a1.
 System shows an error message.

       Use case ends.

-* 1b.
-System could not find any patient from the keyword

-    * 1b1.
-System shows an error message.

-      Use case ends.

-**Use case: View a person**
+**Use case: View details of a patient in the records**

 **MSS**

-1. User requests to list persons
+1. User requests to list some patients.
-2. System shows a list of persons
+2. System shows a list of patients.
-3. User requests to view the details a specific person in the list
+3. User requests to view the details of a specific patient in the list.
-4. System shows the person details
+4. System shows the patient's details.

     Use case ends.